Survival Instincts

 "Of course I do,"

-she said, "all those years, and I still ask myself whether
+she said.
+"All those years, and still what I ask myself is whether

 I really loved you, or just did everything I ought to have if I did.